Murwillumbah trainer Matthew Dunn is looking...

 Saddlecloth Number – This is the number of your horse, which you might need to place the bet and which also helps you keep track of your selection during the race.

 Barrier – This designates the starting position of your selection and is usually found in brackets behind the horse name.
 Different horses prefer different starting positions, so you could check out your selections’ history to determine their chances to do well.
 As the Caulfield Cup is run over a staying distance of 2400m, wider barrier draws are historically not an issue.
-In fact, four of the seven Caulfield Cup winners from 2009 – 2015 jumped from a double digit barrier including Dunaden from the outside barrier (18 of 18) in 2012.
+In fact, five of the eight Caulfield Cup winners from 2009 – 2016 jumped from a double digit barrier including Dunaden from the outside barrier (18 of 18) in 2012.

 Age and Sex – You will find the age and the sex of a horse in the same section on most Caulfield Cup form guides.
 There are five differentiations when it comes to thoroughbred race horses: Horse (H) – meaning a complete male aged four or more; Mare (M) – a female thoroughbred aged four or more; Colt (C) – a male thoroughbred under the age of four; Filly (F) – a thoroughbred female under the age of four; and Gelding (G) – a male thoroughbred who has been desexed.